LearningWithMerritt/Classroom-Notes/5-Networking/0-Local-Area-Network/Wireless-Communications.md

 Propagation is the way in which a wave travels from one point to another.

-Line of Sight LOS is a type of propagation where a wireless signal or path that travels directly in a straight line from its transmitter to its intended reciever.
+Line of Sight LOS is a type of propagation where a wireless signal or path that travels directly in a straight line from its transmitter to its intended receiver.

 Wireless Propagation Phenomena:
 | Phenomenon   | Description                                                                                   | Effects on Wireless Signals                                                  |